fengjinqi/website/README.md

 # v1.0

-Suitable for beginners and novices, adopt djangorestframework interface development and template function development, mainly for novices to practice and consolidate
+Suitable for beginners and novices, adopt djangorestframework interface development and template function development, mainly for novices to practice and consolidate.
 There are knowledge points, which leads to bloated code.
 The next version is refactored to a simple version, and the version is also upgraded.
-Use django3 version, adopt redis cache, etc., websocket chat and other next versions are all developed in interface mode
+Use django3 version, adopt redis cache, etc., websocket chat and other next versions are all developed in interface mode.

 ﻿# website
 **django web project developed**
-(I like the trouble to move your little hand to start, thank you)
+(I like the trouble to move your little hand to start, thank you.)

 Python>=3.6